WoltLab/docs.woltlab.com/docs/package_pip_user-menu.md

 ### `<iconclassname>`

-{% include tip.html content="Use an icon only for top-level items." %}
+!!! info "Use an icon only for top-level items."

 Name of the Font Awesome icon class.